-In order to examine whether Empire was diligently managing its risks associated with the IM in 2015, Staff issued formal discovery requests regarding Empire's procedures for determining the profitability of incremental market sales associated with the SPP IM.
+In order to examine whether Empire was diligently managing its risks associated with the IM in 2016, Staff issued formal discovery requests regarding Empire's procedures for determining the profitability of incremental market sales associated with the SPP IM.
 The actual accounting processes, calculations, and strategies are complex and highly confidential, yet this information is available to the Commission if there be a desire to review it.

 Staff also issued formal discovery requests regarding Empire's strategy for offering its generating resources into the IM and bidding for the daily load necessary to serve customers.
 Staff examined Empire's practices for developing and updating fuel costs and variable operating and maintenance costs associated with developing its resource offers.
-Empire calculates and tracks the profitability of its generating units on an hourly basis for both DA and RT markets.
+Empire calculates and tracks the profitability of its generating units on an hourly basis for both DAM and RTBM.
 Empire summarizes market activity in a daily and monthly report containing a profit and loss analysis and revenue deficiencies by unit.
-While the details of Empire's strategies are confidential due to their competitive and market-sensitive nature.
-Staff found that Empire has developed strategies that allow it to manage risks (including risks of recovery of variable O&M costs and fuel cost changes) and evaluate profitability to be successful in the IM.
+Empire uses virtual transactions7 to manage its wind generating resources in the SPP IM.
+The virtual instruments are used to hedge risks and volatility in the RTBM.
+Empire has documented its strategy for managing its power and natural gas commodity risk in Empire's Risk Management Policy and maintains a Trading Authorization Policy for employees involved in sales and procurement of power and natural gas.
+While the details of Empire's strategies are confidential due to their competitive and market-sensitive nature, Staff found that Empire has developed strategies that allow it to manage risks (including risks of recovery of variable O&M costs and fuel cost changes) and evaluate profitability to be successful in the IM.